-- 10/1 Dental Committee (125 rooms), checkout 9:00 A.M.-10:30 A.M.
-Lion's Convention (72 rooms), check-in 1:00 P.M.-4:00 P.M. - 10/3 Lion's Convention, checkout after 10:00 A.M. group brunch; checkout extended until 1:00 P.M.
+10/1 Dental Committee (125 rooms), checkout 9:00 A.M.-10:30 A.M.
+Lion's Convention (72 rooms), check-in 1:00 P.M.-4:00 P.M.

+10/3 Lion's Convention, checkout after 10:00 A.M. group brunch; checkout extended until 1:00 P.M.
 Antique Car Show in town.
-Most are staying at Hearford Hotel (only 50 reservations so far); expect overflow from Hearford, about 30 walk-ins. - 10/4 Antique Car Show over today.
+Most are staying at Hearford Hotel (only 50 reservations so far); expect overflow from Hearford, about 30 walk-ins.

+10/4 Antique Car Show over today.
 Advanced Gymnastics Convention.
 Mostly ages 10-16.
+Check-in 4:00 p.M.-6:00 p.M.

-Check-in 4:00 P.M.-6:00 P.M. - 10/7 Advanced Gymnastics checks out at 12:00 noon.
+10/7 Advanced Gymnastics checks out at 12:00 noon.
 Painters Convention in town.
 Headquarters is the Anderson Hotel.
 Expect overflow, 50 walk-ins.

-\\Yesterday's total-departures + arrivals + walk-ins - no-shows extra waitstaff must be scheduled in the dining room.
-Employees in the housekeeping department may be refused vacation when a full house is expected.
-Other contingencies include a maintenance department's need to schedule major repairs and preventive maintenance, annual cleaning, and remodeling of guest rooms when occupancy is low; a controller's need to prepare a cash flow estimate; an executive housekeeper's need to schedule adequate staff based on guest room occupancy; a security department's requirement to be aware of activity projected for the hotel; and a parking garage manager's need to know if the garage can meet the auto/van space requirements for the anticipated guests.
-These are just a few of the uses of the rooms forecast.

-The front office manager determines the revenues projected by this rooms forecast.
-To do this, the average room rate or the specific room rate for a group may be applied.
-This information is important to the controller, general manager, and owner of the hotel, who use it in managing the hotel's finances.
-This system can also be used to prepare quarterly or yearly forecasts.

-Overbooking (Occupancy Management)

-The practice of overbooking-accepting reservations for more rooms than are available by forecasting the number of no-show reservations, stayovers, understays, and walk-ins, with the goal of attaining 100 percent occupancy-is viewed by the general public with skepticism.
-As a future hotelier, you should prepare for the onerous task of developing a policy on overbooking.
-The front office manager is responsible for administering this policy.
+with the goal of attaining 100 percent occupancy-is viewed with skepticism.
+As future hoteliers, you will face the onerous task of developing a policy on overbooking.
+The front office manager has the responsibility of administering this policy.

 American courts seem to agree that "in many instances, overbooking to overcome the problem of no-shows and late cancellations may produce advantages by way of operating efficiencies that far outweigh the occasional inconveniences to guests and travellers."
 They have held hotel overbooking to be customary and justifiable practice for offsetting the losses from no-shows.
-Writing in February 1980, Gould et al. could find no direct statutory or administrative law governing hotel overbooking with the exception of one Florida regulation.
-15 Hoteliers and front office managers who practice overbooking do so to meet an organization's financial objectives.
+Writing in February 1980, Gould et al. could find no direct statutory or administrative law governing hotel overbooking with the exception of one Florida regulation.8 Hoteliers and front office managers who practice overbooking do so to meet an organization's financial objectives.
 They do not intentionally overbook to cause problems for the traveler.
-Rex S. Toh reports "the no-show rate is anywhere between 5 and 15% in most markets."16
+Rex S. Toh reports "the no-show rate is anywhere between 5 and 15% in most markets."9

-The financial loss due to no-shows may be substantial.
+This financial loss due to no-shows could add up to a substantial amount of money for a hotel.
 In a hotel that typically has 100 confirmed reservations (not guaranteed with a credit card) and experiences a 5 percent no-show rate, five rooms per night would remain unsold.
 With an average room rate of \$70, these five rooms would cost the hotel \$350 in revenue.
-Over a year, this amounts to \$127,750.
-Lost revenues of this volume force the hotelier to develop an aggressive occupancy management policy.
-This policy is based on management of the occupancy categories into which guests are placed: those with confirmed reservations, those with guaranteed reservations, stayovers, understays, and walk-ins.
-However, most hoteliers require a guest guarantee his or her stay with a credit card number to ensure their intent of arrival and thus guarantee payment for product and services on the part of the guest and hotel.
+Over a year, this would amount to \$127,750.
+Lost revenues of this volume virtually force the hotelier to develop an aggressive occupancy management policy to manage no-shows.
+This policy is based on management of the various occupancy categories into which guests are placed: those with confirmed reservations, those with guaranteed reservations, stayovers, understays, and walk-ins.

 Confirmed reservations, prospective guests who have a reservation for accommodations that is honored until a specified time, represent the critical element in no-shows.
-After that time (usually 4:00 P.M. or 6:00 P.M.), the hotel is under no obligation to hold the reservation.
+After that time, the hotel is under no obligation to hold a reservation.
 The front office manager must keep accurate records of no-shows in this group.
-Various types of travelers with confirmed reservations-corporate, group, leisure-have different no-show rates.
-For example, corporate confirmed reservations may have a 1 percent overall no-show rate.
-Group travelers may have a 0.5 percent noshow rate, with no-shows all coming from one or two particular bus companies.
-Leisure travelers may have a 10 percent no-show rate.
-A detailed investigation of each of these categories will suggest methods for minimizing no-show rates.
+Various types of travelers with confirmed reservations-corporate, group, or pleasure-have varying no-show rates.
+For example, corporate confirmed reservations may have a 1 percent overall noshow rate.
+Group travelers may have a 0.5 percent no-show rate, with no-shows all coming from one or two particular bus companies.
+Pleasure travelers may have a 10 percent no-show rate.
+The detailed investigation of each of these categories will suggest methods for minimizing no-show rates.